Isn't it fun to be around someone who is complaining? Of course it isn't! Complaining is a simple way to show how selfish we are - it's all about ME!

 I will say…

-- “There is one key that I look for that tells me I am about to go into the Left Circle – negative emotions.
+- “There is one key I look for that tells me I am about to go into the Left Circle – negative emotions.
 From my experience, it is the best signal for me – probably 99% accurate.”

-- “I have found that during those negative emotion times – I am making life all about ‘ME’ and becoming a Victim of Life, Circumstances and People.
+- “I have found that during those negative emotion times – I am making life all about ‘ME’ and becoming a Victim of Life, Circumstances, and People.

 Have them guess about the Right Circle